 The most common menstrual complaints reported by women are painful periods.
-If you are one of these women, you’ve likely been told that the pain associated with your period is normal.
-Studies show that up to 93% of women of reproductive age have painful periods, and because it is so common, it is easily brushed off as normal.
-But just because something is common, doesn’t make it normal!
+But, that’s not supposed to be normal.
+According to studies, up to 93% of women of reproductive age have painful periods.
+And because it’s so common, it is easily brushed off as normal.
+But just because something is common, doesn’t make it normal at all!

 SO, WHAT IS NORMAL?

-Mild cramping in the lower abdomen or lower back on the first day or two of your period is considered normal.
+On the first or second day of your period, mild cramping in the lower back or abdomen is usual.
 However, it is not normal for the pain to be debilitating or to keep you from your normal daily activities.

-In medicine, dysmenorrhea is the pain associated with menstruation.
-Dysmenorrhea can have a huge impact on women’s lives, leading to restriction of daily activities, lower academic performance in adolescents, poor quality of sleep, and mood disorders like anxiety and depression… And this should never be brushed off as normal!
+Dysmenorrhea refers to the pain related to menstruation in medicine.
+Dysmenorrhea can have a huge impact on women’s lives, leading to restrictions on daily activities, lower academic performance in adolescents, poor quality of sleep, and mood disorders like anxiety and depression… And this should never be brushed off as being “normal.”

 WHY PAINFUL PERIODS?

-Dysmenorrhea can be divided into two categories; primary dysmenorrhea and secondary dysmenorrhea.
-Secondary dysmenorrhea is menstrual pain caused by an underlying condition, like endometriosis or adenomyosis.
-If you suffer from dysmenorrhea it is important to work with your healthcare provider to identify the root of the issue to ensure you receive appropriate treatment.
+Primary dysmenorrhea and secondary dysmenorrhea are two categories for dysmenorrhea.
+Secondary dysmenorrhea is typically caused by an underlying condition such as endometriosis or adenomyosis.
+If you suffer from dysmenorrhea, it is important to work with your healthcare provider to identify the root of the issue to ensure you receive appropriate treatment.

-If you’ve been diagnosed with endometriosis, see my previous post here.
+If you’ve been diagnosed with endometriosis, you see my previous post about the condition here.

 NSAIDS & ESTROGEN DOMINANCE